With You, Without You: Synopsis

 While rummaging through the closet, Selvi discovers a handgun in a hidden drawer.
 At night while Sarathsiri is asleep, she creeps downstairs and points the gun at his forehead.

-Next day when she opens the hidden drawer, to her surprise the revolver is missing.
+The next day when she opens the hidden drawer, to her surprise the revolver is missing.
 She feels that Sarathsiri is watching her.
 Selvi gradually becomes unresponsive and slips into a depression.
 With her health failing, Selvi's body is wracked with seizures.

 Sarathsiri silently watches her withering away.
 One day he finds Selvi singing to herself.
-It dawns on Sarathsri that he may lose Selvi.
-He falls on his knees and confesses to her, pleads with her to speak.
+It dawns on Sarathsiri that he may lose Selvi.
+He falls on his knees and pleads with her to speak.
 He promises to change, be more responsive and begs her to give their relationship one more chance.
 He offers to go and find her missing parents.
-On hearing that, Selvi goes into a seizure.
+On hearing that, Selvi goes has a seizure.

 Sarathsiri becomes caring and nurturing.
 He feeds her, looks after her, and talks to her.
 He confesses that as a soldier he gave false witness to protect his fellow soldiers including Gamini after they were accused of raping and killing a Tamil girl.
 He tells her that he left the army because he couldn't come to terms with his lie.
-His confession makes her condition worse as she goes into a deep seizure.
+His confession worsens her condition as she has another seizure.

 In a desperate effort to get her back, Sarathsiri sells his business and offers to take her to India and show her films.
 One morning Selvi unexpectedly apologises to Sarathsiri about not being the wife he desired and promises to make amends.
-Overjoyed, Sarathsiri kisses her from head to toe and leaves to buy air tickets for India.
+Overjoyed, Sarathsiri kisses her from head to toe and leaves to buy flight tickets for India.
 Selvi picks up the rosary and prays.
-Selvi is at peace.
-She has made her decision.
+Selvi is at peace as she has made her decision.